Aliases for PRG4 Gene

 GeneCards Summary for PRG4 Gene

 PRG4 (Proteoglycan 4) is a Protein Coding gene.
 Diseases associated with PRG4 include Camptodactyly-Arthropathy-Coxa Vara-Pericarditis Syndrome and Pericarditis.
-Among its related pathways are Integrin Pathway and ERK Signaling.
-GO annotations related to this gene include scavenger receptor activity and polysaccharide binding.
+Among its related pathways are ERK Signaling and Integrin Pathway.
+Gene Ontology (GO) annotations related to this gene include scavenger receptor activity and polysaccharide binding.
 An important paralog of this gene is VTN.

 UniProtKB/Swiss-Prot for PRG4 Gene